You know a good link when you see one. And that goes double for low-quality links.

 If you’ve got the goods when it comes to content, building links should be a breeze.
 There’s no need to resort to gimmicks and seedy tactics when your blog or on-site tutorials offer expert advice in a creative way.
 Industry influencers will be happy to list it among their resources or share it on Twitter.

 Conversely, take for example The Blair Witch Project.
 Even if I don’t like the movie itself, I can appreciate their guerrilla marketing campaign and resulting viral success story.
 In a pre-social media internet, the filmmakers and studio started a website for the “missing” crew members, touting their ‘found-footage’ documentary while circulating rumors of its authenticity on message boards.
-Shot on the microscopic (in film world) budget of $25,000, the film would go on to be a box-office bonanza, bringing in around $250 million worldwide.
+Shot on the microscopic (in film world) budget of 25K dollars, the film would go on to be a box-office bonanza, bringing in around 250 million dollars worldwide.

 Speaking of numbers, this brings me to my next point...